How to Rent DVC Points and Save a Ton on Disney Hotels

 Unfortunately, no. But from my research you really don’t save a ton of money when using the free dining promotion because it requires you to purchase a non-discounted room package.
 So with the money you save by booking through DVC you would likely end up breaking even or even more likely, spending less, by paying for your meals as you go.

-WHO BOOKS MY FASTPASSES AND DINING RESERVATIONS WHEN RENTING DVC POINTS?
+WHO MAKES MY DINING RESERVATIONS WHEN RENTING DVC POINTS?

 WHICH DVC STUDIO VILLAS ACCOMODATE 5 PEOPLE?